The Ghost of Jennie Wade

 Twenty-year-old Mary Virginia 'Jennie' Wade was the only civilian killed during the Battle of Gettysburg, struck by a Confederate sharpshooter's bullet while baking bread for Union soldiers.
 Her spirit continues to haunt the house where she died, still caring for others in death as she did in life.

-The Battle of Gettysburg, one of the bloodiest conflicts of the American Civil War, claimed the lives of thousands of soldiers.
+The Battle of Gettysburg, one of the bloodiest conflicts of the American Civil War, claimed the lives of thousands of soldiers and left behind a legacy of hauntings that persists to this day—which is a big part of why Gettysburg is considered one of the most haunted places in America.
 However, amidst the chaos and devastation, there is one tragic civilian casualty that stands out: Mary Virginia "Jennie" Wade.
 Jennie Wade's untimely death and the haunted house where her ghost is said to linger have captured the attention and curiosity of many.
 In this article, we delve into the story of Jennie Wade, her fateful demise, and the enduring ghostly presence that haunts her former home in Gettysburg.

 The Life and Tragic Death of Jennie Wade